cameraui/docs/recording/export.md

 # Export & download

-You can save recordings as files to keep or share, either a single clip or a batch across cameras and days.

 ## Export a clip

 <Shot src="/img/recording/export-trim.png" alt="Trimming a clip on the timeline" />

-On the [timeline](/recording/timeline-playback), drag the trim handles to select the start and end of the part you want, then export. camera.ui produces an **MP4** file and gives you a download.
-The clip is saved in the quality you are watching, so switching to a lower quality first gives you a smaller file.
+On the [timeline](/recording/timeline-playback), drag the trim handles to the start and end, then export an **MP4**.
+The clip is saved in the quality you are watching, so a lower quality gives a smaller file.

 ## Export multiple recordings

 <Shot src="/img/recording/export-recordings.png" alt="The Export recordings dialog" />

-In the Recordings view, the download button opens an **Export recordings** dialog for exporting more than one clip at once.
-Choose one or more cameras, a time range spanning multiple days, a quality (Best quality or Smallest files), and optionally a timelapse interval. camera.ui produces one MP4 file per camera per day (the first and last day cover the selected time range, the days in between are exported in full) and estimates the total size before you export.
-If the export produces more than one file, they come as a single ZIP.
-A single file downloads as a plain MP4.
-This dialog keeps its own quality choice, separate from what you are watching.
+The download button in the Recordings view opens **Export recordings**: one or more cameras, a time range across days, a quality (Best quality or Smallest files), and optionally a timelapse interval.
+You get one MP4 per camera per day (first and last day cut to the selected range, days in between in full) and a size estimate up front.
+Several files come as one ZIP, a single file as a plain MP4.
+The dialog's quality choice is independent of what you are watching.

 ## Timelapse

-Either export flow can produce a **timelapse** instead of a normal clip, which compresses a long period into a short clip by sampling frames at an interval.
-Good for reviewing a whole day quickly.
+Both export flows can produce a **timelapse** instead, sampling frames at an interval to compress a long period into a short clip.